 Linguise pricing is based on the number of words that need to be translated.
 If your website requires less than 200,000 words of translation, you can go with the Start plan, which costs only $15 per month or $165 per year.

 If you have more words on your website that need to be translated or want multiple languages, it costs $25 per month or $275 per year and gives you a translation words quota 600,000.
 The Large plan offers unlimited translated words and costs $45 per month or $495 per year.

 If you order an annual plan, then you’ll get a month free of the service.

 The translated words quota is the number of translations the software will make of the words of your content.

 If you want to translate 100K words into another language, your translated words quota is 100K.
 If you want to translate those 100K words into two languages, your translated word quota will be 200K.
-But if you want to translate the 100K words into five languages, then the translated words quota will be 500K, so that you will need the second plan.
+But if you want to translate the 100K words into five languages, the translated phrase quota will be 500K, so you will need the second plan.

 You should start with one month’s free trial, see Linguise live in action on your website, and then upgrade to your needs.

 Now that you know what Linguise can do for you, let’s continue this Linguise review by exploring some of your alternatives.
 As you know, businesses have no one-size-fits-all solution.
 Alternatively, you can check our article on the best WordPress translation plugins, if you don’t mind.